 PLEASE BE AWARE: If students do not apply by the University's graduation application deadline posted each semester, we can NOT guarantee inclusion in any official graduation correspondence and commencement-related materials.

-- August graduates are invited to attend our December Commencement Ceremonies:
+- January 2019 graduates are invited to attend our May ceremonies:

 Students should become acquainted with the graduation requirements noted below for their program of study.
 Students are responsible for meeting all graduation requirements and for submitting all required forms on time.
 Graduation may be delayed if a student's record is incomplete.

 To graduate from a degree program in the School of Graduate Studies and Research at California University, a student must comply with the following terms as outlined in the graduate school graduation policy:

 - Possess an overall GPA of at least 3.00 with no failing grades on the transcript (unless repeated with a passing grade);

 - Earn the minimum number of credits in the courses (required and elective) specified in the program requirements;

 - Meet the graduation residency requirement by completing at least two-thirds of the program requirement credits at California University of Pennsylvania;

 - Complete all non-course requirements as specified by the program, if applicable;

 - Successfully pass a comprehensive examination or portfolio requirement, if applicable;